mmkal/hodor/readme.md

 This is a programming language implementation, written in TypeScript.
 There's no formal spec for the language, and (as far as I know) this is the only implementation.

-Here's what you should know, so you can get started using Hodor for fun an profit:
+Here's what you should know, so you can get started using Hodor:

 1. All keywords are some variant of `Hodor`.
 1. All strings are composed out of variants of `Hodor`.